-- The ongoing market design changes require technical changes to keep up to date with market developments in the REMIT reporting landscape.
-REMIT data collection, data sharing and analysis is always at the tail end of market design changes in electricity and gas, but also in the field of EU financial market legislation, and has to follow any developments in this respect. - ➤ The growing data volume of currently more than 8 million records collected by the Agency on a daily basis (compared to 3 million records in 2019) requires an increasing need for additional REMIT IT expenditure in 2022 and beyond.
+➤ The ongoing market design changes require technical changes to keep up to date with market developments in the REMIT reporting landscape.
+REMIT data collection, data sharing and analysis is always at the tail end of market design changes in electricity and gas, but also in the field of EU financial market legislation, and has to follow any developments in this respect.

-- ➤ The Agency has an issue of technical debt due to the underfunding of its REMIT IT activities until 2020. - ➤ The budget for the year 2021 did not foresee an increase in human resources for the Agency's REMIT activities.
-This is why additional IT consultancy will be necessary to enable the Agency to perform its tasks in the years 2022 and beyond. - ➤ The change from a reporting obligation towards the Agency free of charge to a data collection service provided by the Agency against the payment of REMIT fees is expected to alter significantly the expectations of reporting parties with regard to the Agency's mandate of collecting, handling, processing and analysing of information reported by reporting parties pursuant to Article 8 of REMIT.
+- ➤ The growing data volume of currently more than 8 million records collected by the Agency on a daily basis (compared to 3 million records in 2019) requires an increasing need for additional REMIT IT expenditure in 2022 and beyond. - ➤ The Agency has an issue of technical debt due to the underfunding of its REMIT IT activities until 2020. - ➤ The budget for the year 2021 did not foresee an increase in human resources for the Agency's REMIT activities.
+This is why additional IT consultancy will be necessary to enable the Agency to perform its tasks in the years 2022 and beyond.
+As of 2023 the Agency is planning to use additional consultancy for IT and data analysis in the amount of 8 FTEs. - ➤ The change from a reporting obligation towards the Agency free of charge to a data collection service provided by the Agency against the payment of REMIT fees is expected to alter significantly the expectations of reporting parties with regard to the Agency's mandate of collecting, handling, processing and analysing of information reported by reporting parties pursuant to Article 8 of REMIT.